PrettyFloralBonnet/javascript-notes/Objects/object-keys-values-entries.md

 };

 // ...write the function sumSalaries(salaries) that returns the sum of all salaries.
-// Use Object.values and the for..of loop.
+// Use Object.values and the for...of loop.
 If salaries is empty, then the result must be 0.
 // -->

 let sumSalaries = (salaries) => {